POC Tectal Race SPIN Review

 POC has also added Aramid, a strong woven fiber similar to kevlar, in bridges that are molded to the outside of the EPS foam liner for added structural integrity.
 The EPS liner is wrapped in a sturdy polycarbonate shell that POC calls a unibody construction, but it is actually three pieces with clean seams and a perfect fit around the EPS foam.

-POC also incorporated their own impact protection system, known as SPIN, into the Tectal Race SPIN helmet.
-Similar to other impact systems like MIPS, Smartshock, and Turbine 360, the goal of SPIN technology is to reduce the forces applied to the brain during an oblique impact.
-It does this by allowing the outer layer of the helmet to rotate slightly, mimicking the way the skull protects the brain.
-One of the unique aspects of SPIN, versus the other systems, is that it adds no weight or thickness to the lining of the helmet since the technology is integrated into the pads.
+POC also incorporated a rotational impact protection system, known as MIPS Integra, into the Tectal Race MIPS helmet.
+It looks strikingly similar to the SPIN system previously used, but there is now a yellow MIPS slip-plane built into the foam of the helmet where the pads attach.
+One of the unique aspects of MIPS Integra, versus the other systems, is that it adds no weight or thickness to the lining of the helmet since the technology is integrated into the pads, nor does it block any vents.
 The pads also do double duty, absorbing a small amount of linear impact while also helping to deflect rotational impact.
 The new MIPS SL system in the Specialized Ambush with ANGi looks quite similar to us.

 A Recco reflector isn't something you usually see on a mountain bike helmet, it's commonly used in skiing products for avalanche recovery, but POC has put one on the Tectal.
 This feature could help in a search and rescue situation.